-1. Not only older people can have strokes as is commonly believed.
-It is true that the risk of having a stroke rises with age, but people of any age, even unborn babies, can still suffer a stroke.
+Not only older people can have strokes as is commonly believed.
+The risk of having a stroke indeed rises with age, but people of any age, even unborn babies, can still suffer a stroke.

-Your risk of having a stroke increases by 3 times if one of your parents had an ischemic stroke before age 65.
-Be sure to know your family medical history so you can know what your chances are.
+Your risk of having a stroke increases by three times if one of your parents had an ischemic stroke before age 65.
+Be sure to know your family’s medical history so you can understand what your chances are.

 3 out of 4 people who suffer first-time strokes were dealing with high blood pressure when it happened.
 If you know you have high blood pressure or have a family history of it, be sure to take precautions by eating well, exercising, and talking to your doctor about how to keep your heart healthy.

-Studies are unclear as to why this is, but it is important to watch your blood pressure and not smoke–smoking doubles your chances of a stroke.
+Studies are unclear as to why this is, but it is essential to watch your blood pressure and not smoke–smoking doubles your chances of a stroke.

-The important tip to remember is that time matters!
+The vital tip to remember is that time matters!
 The quicker you or the person who is suffering a stroke is treated, the less likely permanent disability will occur.

 Knowing the signs of a stroke are vital in getting treatment quickly and getting the person to the hospital.
 Remember the word FAST.